RALE0/Assessment-Web/backend-analytics-requirements.md

-# Backend Analytics API Requirements
+# Backend Analytics API Requirements - URGENT IMPLEMENTATION NEEDED

 ## Overview
-This document outlines the backend API endpoints, data structures, and database modifications required to support the real-time analytics metrics displayed on the frontend Analytics page.
+The frontend Analytics page is currently showing fallback mock data because the backend API endpoints are not implemented.
+The frontend is already configured to call the real endpoints but falls back to sample data when they fail.

+**CRITICAL**: These endpoints must be implemented to show real analytics data instead of mock data in the "Tiempo de Respuesta", "Satisfacción Usuario", and "ROI Promedio" cards.

 ## Required API Endpoints